Loading...

 Increase Fiber Intake

 Drink plenty of water before and during your meal.
-Staying hydrated can support better digestion and glucose management.
+Proper hydration supports digestion and can help regulate blood sugar levels.

 Mindful Eating